 By Keeper from Blue Ridge Mts., NC

 I use new coffee filters at the bottom of pot where the drainage holes are.
 I place one or two over the holes and then the soil.
-I never thought of using a used one but will try it next time.
-It could work.

 I use mine in the bottom of pots when planting to keep the dirt from coming out the bottom of the pot.
 I put gravel in the pot first then the filters then the potting soil.
 Good for drainage.